 Make sure your agent is actually trying to sell your house, not just any house.
 Unfortunately, many agents see open houses as an opportunity to find buyers who don’t have agents.
 In fact, I’ve seen agents who have actual print-outs of competitive listings, and are trying to sell those to the people who’ve come to see your home.
 Not cool.

 Your agent needs to advertise the open house to bring in traffic.
 Signs on the street will mostly just bring in curious neighbours.
-Make sure your agent is advertising your open house on Craigslist, Kijiji, with Facebook ads, etc.
+Make sure your agent is advertising your open house on Google, Craigslist, Kijiji, with Facebook ads, etc.

 Make sure your house is ready – floors washed, beds made, litter box cleaned.
 No excuses, this is your opportunity to shine.
 And no, as the agent hosting your open house, I don’t want to wash your floors for you, though I have, and I will.
 It’s really that important.